psrc/psrc.github.io/_posts/2021-03-11-data-story-collaboration.md

 From workers with incomes less than $75,000 annually, lower income workers have shorter commutes.**Workers with incomes under $10,000 have commutes of around 14 minutes, whereas workers with incomes from $50,000-$74,999 have commutes around 27 minutes.
 The average travel time to work is about the same for workers in households with incomes greater than $75,000 – it’s around 33 minutes.**

 ## Model Estimation
-After a while, we realized that looking at data on one or two dimensions really doesn't tell the whole story.
+After a while of working with the data, we realized that looking at data on one or two dimensions really doesn't tell the whole story.
 We wanted to be able control for multiple factors to determine what variables had the strongest correlation with different behaviors.
-We estimated models to find the impact of different behaviors.
+We estimated models to find what factors are driving behaviors.
 Some of code to [estimate models is up here on Github](https://github.com/psrc/data-science/tree/master/HHSurvey).

 {% include image.html image=page.images.image8 %}